pcharest2000/ttyPongClock/README.md

 * Clone the repo:  git clone https://github.com/pcharest2000/ttyPongClock.git
 * cd ttyPongClone
 * make
-* Copy in the build directory tty-pong-clock somewhere in your path/
+* Copy in the build directory the executable tty-pong-clock somewhere in your path/

 ## Where can I get help?